Strengthening and stretching: exercises for the Achilles tendon with Achillodynia

 Coordination exercise

-Starting position: Stand barefoot with both legs behind the unstable pad.
+Starting position: Stand with both legs behind an unstable surface.

-Equipment: Stabilization pad (alternatively: rolled-up hand towel, folded-up gymnastics mat)
+Equipment: Stabilization pad (alternatively: rolled towel, folded exercise mat)

 Exercise: